WidgetKing/cpextra/docs/variables/command.md

 ### Description

-This command variable was created so that you could chain Advanced Actions, by calling one from another.
-[This page explains the reasons why Advanced Action chaining needs to be set up this way](../features/event-listeners.html#triggering-one-action-from-another)
+This command variable was created so that you could 'daisy chain' **Advanced Actions** by calling one action from another.
+[This page explains the reasons why Advanced Action chains need to be set up this way](../features/event-listeners.html#triggering-one-action-from-another)

-If you have a button named **Button_1** and you desire its **success** action to run, you can do so with the following code:
+Example: If you have a button named **Button_1** and you desire its **success** action to run, you can do so with the following code:

 ```
 Assign | xcmndCallActionOn with Button_1, success
 ```

-If we don't define the second parameter, xcmndCallAction on will assume we want to trigger the success action (which in practice is often the case).
+If the second parameter is not specified, **xcmndCallAction** on will by default trigger the object's **success** action (which in practice is usually what you would want to do anyway).

-So the code below is effectively the same as the code above.
+So the code below will effectively give the same result as the code above.

 ```
 Assign | xcmndCallActionOn with Button_1
 ```

-::: tip Criteria types
+::: tip About run-time events
-Most interactive objects come with two criteria types:
+Most interactive objects in Adobe Captivate come with at least two run-time events:

--   success
--   failures
+-   Success
+-   Last attempt (usually regarded as a failure event but given this name because multiple attempts may have been involved before final failure)

+These objects include **Text Buttons**, **Shape Buttons**, **Image Buttons**, **Smart Shape Buttons**, and **Click Boxes**.

-However, text entry boxes come with a third criteria:
+However, **Text-Entry Boxes** (or **TEB**s for short) come with a third event:

--   onfocuslost
+-   Focus lost

-Although not common, you can still trigger a text entry box's onfocuslost criteria like so:
+This can be useful if you encounter a situation where you need to set up three different event listeners to execute actions but you only want to use one interactive object.
+To achieve this would normally require setting up actions on at least two buttons.
+But using a **TEB** gives you three usable events.
+Although it's not a commonly used event, you can specify a **TEB**'s **focus lost** event as a parameter using the code shown below:

 ```
 Assign | xcmndCallActionOn with Text_Entry_Box_1, onfocuslost
 ```
+Note that there can be no spaces in the name of the run-time event when you specify it as a parameter.
+So, if using the **last attempt** event, it should be written as **lastattempt**.
 :::

 ## xcmndCeil